- Dates & Prices

 - Eco Info

-General good level of fitness.
-You should have previous outdoor experience and be comfortable living in close proximity with others.
+Good level of fitness.
+You should have previous outdoor experience (inc. camping in summertime) and be comfortable living in close proximity with others.
 Minimum age 18 (16 if accompanied by adult).

 No previous dog sledding experience is required.
 Dog sledding, winter camping and tasks around camp can be physically demanding.
 You will need to assist the dogs during uphill sections by stepping off and running behind the sled.